Demand Forecasting in Retail: Models & Why It Is Important

 Bottom Line

 Good demand forecasting is based on strategy, data, and analysis, and can help you accomplish your business’ needs and goals.
-By understanding the types of demand forecasting strategies that are out there and utilizing them well, you can help your business cut costs, improve customer satisfaction, and improve your inventory management.
+By understanding the types of demand forecasting strategies that are out there and utilizing them well, you can help your business cut costs, improve customer satisfaction, maximize sales, and make your inventory management more effective.